kellbot/dmc-swatch-bobbins/README.md

 Step 4: Wind each bobbin with floss.
 Secure with a dab of superglue and trim excess thread.

 Step 5: Apply label and enjoy!
-- If you don't have access to a Silhouette Cameo machine, you can use Avery Return Address Labels 18294 (⅔" x 1 ¾") cut into 4.
-Each quarter label fits almost perfectly in the label space of the bobbins.
-They can then be labeled by hand with a permanent marker.